ferdium/ferdium-app/CONTRIBUTING.md

 ## What should I know before I get started?

-For the moment, Ferdium's development is only starting, aiming at releasing a 6.0.0 version with the rebranded assets and tooling upgrade completed.
 You can join our official [Discord chat](https://discord.com/invite/xpNTzgKmHM) to get more updates and discuss issues with the other contributors.

 ## How can I contribute?